Massetstephane/MOD-IVA-PARTCOCKPIT-MFD/KOS-Scripts/ReadMe.md

 _____

 ### INSTALLS
-Copy Folders or scripts in *Ships/Script/* if you want :) , but some program need Kos library
+Copy Folders or scripts in *Ships/Script/* if you want :) , Kos library included

 ___